-Affordable, conveniently-located, quality child care is one of the most pressing concerns of contemporary family life.
-In the 1990's, 75% of women with school-aged children are in the labor force.
+Affordable, conveniently located, quality child care is one of the most pressing concerns of contemporary family life.
+In the 1990s, 75 percent of women with school-aged children are in the labor force.
 According to the Census Bureau, in 1990, there were 19.2 million employed women with children under 15 years old living with them.
 Their 31 million children must be cared for while their mothers are at worked.

 The most rapid increase in the rate of labor force participation since 1970 has been among women with children under the age of three.
-In 1997, 62% of mothers with pre-schoolers are in the work force.
+In 1997, 62 percent of mothers with pre-schoolers are in the work force.
 Additionally, most of these mothers work full time.

 In 1990, a common type of arrangement chosen by working parents was family day care homes.
 It continues to be a preferred choice.
 Family day care is provided by an adult working in her or his home and typically caring for four to seven children.
 Local planners can play an important role in facilitating the provision of family day care by working to amend zoning to permit such a use by right in some residential districts.
 Local planners are also increasing the availability of child care by working with developers to provide affordable space.
 Child Care in the workplace as another convenient option for working parents.